phatlix/audible-convert/README.md

   In order to facilitate this layout, some tweaks to the script were required.

-  The script already had built support of [mkb79's](https://github.com/mkb79) [audible-cli](https://github.com/mkb79/audible-cli).
+  The script already had code support for [mkb79's](https://github.com/mkb79) [audible-cli](https://github.com/mkb79/audible-cli).
 This support allowed the script to obtain "series" information.
 The "audible-cli" tool is a CLI for [mkb79's](https://github.com/mkb79) other package [Audible](https://github.com/mkb79/Audible).
 This tool sets up the authentication and registration to Audible, but also uses the Audible API to collect book information.
   Being that the script is already setup to use the "Audible" package book information (library.tsv) for series data, I have added additional calls to also extract the "title" and "subtitle" data.
 With this information I was able to manipulate the folder structure and metadata.
   - Series books now get: `<series_title>, <series_sequence> - <title>`
   - Standalone books get: `<title> - <subtitle>`